Elizabeth Simons - 24 May 2016

 Recording and results are fun to see in person, and Tom will be showing how the eggPlant Performance recording process and analytics work during the webinar.
 That said, all of the steps to getting started with performance testing apply to all performance and load testing deployments, so we’ve kept the webinar as generic as possible, while still using eggPlant Performance for demonstration purposes.

-I highly recommend that you join us for this great webinar!
-Register here now to attend the next iteration on June 7th.
+I highly recommend that you join us for this great webinar, June 7th.